kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 ##### Runtime verification testing

-In addition to unit and fuzz tests, we will offer a means of running declarative validation in a "shadow mode" such that the presence of mismatches between declarative validation and hand written validation can be safely checked against production workloads.
+In addition to unit and fuzz tests, we will offer a means of running declarative validation in a "mismatch mode" such that the presence of mismatches between declarative validation and hand written validation can be safely checked against production workloads.

-When a `DeclarativeValidationShadowMetrics` feature gate is enabled, the following will be collected for each validation operation:
+When a `DeclarativeValidationMismatchMetrics` feature gate is enabled, the following will be collected for each validation operation:

 A. Errors from running all hand written validation
 B. Errors from running only hand written validation for non-converted validations (using validation opts)